-In Client ID, enter the unique identity of the relying party for communicating with Citrix Push server in cloud.
+In Client ID, enter the unique identity of the relying party for communicating with the Citrix Push server in cloud.

-In Client Secret, enter the unique secret of the relying party for communicating with Citrix Push server in cloud.
+In Client Secret, enter the unique secret of the relying party for communicating with the Citrix Push server in cloud.

 The TLS 1.2 version is required for push service.
 For more information, see TLS 1.2 configuration details.

 Configure Citrix Gateway for OTP management and end user login